bsamseth/dotfiles/README.md

 ## Install

 Certain dotfiles depend on some things to be installed at seperate places.
-The [install](install) script aims to handle all the necessary things.
+The [install.sh](install.sh) script aims to handle all the necessary things.